One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Experiments

-{\bf Loan default prediction task.} For this task, we use the PKDD’99 Financial Dataset \cite{Berka-Dataset}, which is a collection of real anonymized financial data of a Czech bank.
-Besides other client specific information (which we do not use), this dataset contains bank account transactions of 4,500 clients.
-We use $k =$ 6 fields to represent each transaction (row), which become $k = 8$ after splitting the time stamp in 3 different fields.
-On average, the full history of transactions for a given client is 232.
+{\bf Loan default prediction task.} For this task, we use the PKDD’99 Financial Dataset \citep{Berka-Dataset}, which is smaller than the other datasets (see \Cref{sec:setting,sec:Dataset-statistics} for more details), thus we report the average results obtained with 5 random splits.
+The dataset consists of the complete (real) transaction history of several bank customers, the average length of which is 232.
 To increase the number of time series available for pre-training, we set a maximum length value $t_{max}$, and we use time series with variable length $t$, where $t \leq t_{max}$.
 Specifically, for each client, assuming that $t_{all}$ is her/his total number of transactions, if $t_{all} < t_{max}$, then we use $t = t_{all}$.
 Otherwise, {\em at each pre-training iteration} we randomly select a time series $\pmb{s}$ of $t = t_{max}$ consecutive transactions over the sequence of all possible $t_{all}$ rows of that client.
-In \cref{tab.dataset-ceco} we present results with $t_{max}$ ranging from 50 to 150.
-This experiment is important to test whether a model dealing with time series can operate in real life scenarios where the actual row sequence length can be very long, and it differs from the previous experiments in which $t$ was fixed to 10.
-Specifically, the Loan default prediction task is a binary classification task consisting in predicting how likely a client is going to default the loan.
-For this downstream task, we use 682 clients, jointly with their loan ground truth label, which, following \cite{Random-Forest}, are split in 478 clients for training and 204 for testing, and we report the average results obtained with 5 random splits.
-Note that we removed (from the pre-training, the fine-tuning and the testing data) all those transactions directly related to the loan payment.
-Moreover, both at fine-tuning and at testing time, we cut the transaction history of each client before the loan started.
+In \Cref{tab.dataset-ceco} we present results with $t_{max}$ ranging from 50 to 150.
+This experiment is important to test whether a model dealing with time series can operate in real life scenarios where the actual row sequence length is variable and it can be very long ($t \geq 50$).

 We fine-tune the models similarly to the Fraud detection task (i.e., using a \texttt{[CLS]} token, etc.).
 Both in the fine-tuning and in the testing stage, the length $t$ of a transaction is variable.
 However, differently from the pre-training stage, if $t_{all} > t_{max}$, then we select the {\em last} $t_{max}$ transactions.